← Back to research

 What languages does Microsandbox support?

-Microsandbox provides SDKs for Python, JavaScript/Node, and Rust, with OCI-compatible images supporting any language runtime.
+Microsandbox provides SDKs for Python, JavaScript/TypeScript, Rust, and Go (added in v0.5.0), with OCI-compatible images supporting any language runtime.

 Is Microsandbox production-ready?

-Microsandbox is still experimental.
-It works on macOS and Linux, with Windows support in progress.
-Expect breaking changes as the project matures.
+Microsandbox is maturing but still pre-1.0.
+It works on macOS (HVF), Linux (KVM), and Windows via WSL2.
+Expect breaking changes as the project evolves.

 Executive Summary

 Microsandbox is an open-source, self-hosted sandbox platform that uses libkrun microVMs to provide hardware-isolated execution environments for AI agents.
-Built in Rust by Zerocore AI (YC X26), it offers sub-200ms startup times with true VM-level isolation — combining the security of traditional VMs with the speed of containers.
+Built in Rust by Super Rad Company (formerly Zerocore AI, YC X26), it boots a full VM in ~320ms — faster than Docker — with true VM-level isolation, combining the security of traditional VMs with the speed of containers.
+Since March 2026 the project has rebranded its company, shipped snapshot/fork/restore, added a Go SDK, and opened a waitlist for its closed-beta cloud platform.

 AttributeValue